U.S. House panel debates nutrition benefit changes in GOP farm bill proposal

 The Republican bill would increase farm “safety net” payments for some commodity crops, expand eligibility for disaster assistance and increase funding for speciality crops, organic farmers and dairy farmers.

 It is expected to cost $1.5 trillion over 10 years.
-A title-by-title summary of the 942-page bill can be found here.
+A title-by-title summary of the 942-page bill can be is available online.

-The post U.S. House panel debates nutrition benefit changes in GOP farm bill proposal appeared first on Nebraska Examiner.
+The post U.S. House panel debates nutrition benefit changes in GOP farm bill proposal appeared first on South Dakota Searchlight.